molinadavid/teslabox/README.md

 - Telegram recipients (comma seperated list of Telegram Chat IDs that should be notified)
 - Stream (enables streaming)
 - Stream angles (comma seperated list of angles that should be streamed. possibly: front, right, back, left)
+- Copy (enables copying)
+- Copy folder (where to store copied files)

 ### Tailscale setup
 1. Under DNS -> Nameservers, note the hostname suffix MagicDNS has generated (something like foo.bar.beta.tailscale.net)